jcpowermac/hanlon-wiki/slice-image.md

 # Image Slice

-The *image* slice is used to list, add, delete images to the image service.
+The *image* slice is used to list, add, and delete .iso images on the image service.

 ## List Images

-List image is the default action for the image slice:
+The default action for the image slice is list:

     $ razor image
     Images: